-- o Presentation-how students receive information, - Responding-how students show what they know, - Setting -how the environment is made accessible for instruction and assessment, and - Scheduling-how time demands and schedules may be adjusted. - A. An increase or decrease in the instructional time: - B. Variations in instructional methodology: - C. Teacher instruction or student responses through special communication systems; - D. Accommodations for or test administration procedures and other evaluation systems to accommodate the student's disabilities.
+- o Presentation-how students receive information, - o Responding-how students show what they know, - o Setting -how the environment is made accessible for instruction and assessment, and - o Scheduling-how time demands and schedules may be adjusted.

-No person shall, on the basis of race, color, religion, gender, age, marital status, sexual orientation, pregnancy, disability, political or religious beliefs, national or ethnic origin, or genetic information, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity, or in any employment conditions or practices conducted by this school district, except as provided by law.
+No person shall, on the basis of race, color, religion, gender, age, marital status, sexual orientation, pregnancy, disability, political or religious beliefs, national or ethnic origin, or genetic information.
+No student shall be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity, or in any employment conditions or practices conducted by this school district, except as provided by law.